-The Policy Framework on Gender-Based Violence in the PSET Sector intends to assist PSET institutions to address gender-based violence and to provide a monitoring instrument to the Department of Higher Education and Training to ensure that the policy is implemented.
+Key Legislation and Policy in the Impact on women sector White Paper on Post School Education Aims to improve student access, success and throughput rates in particular in and Training (PSET) (2013) improving access and success for those groups whose race, gender or disability status had previously disadvantaged them.
+National Plan for Post School Acknowledges that there must be a strong focus on improving equity in relation Education and Training (2019) to gender, race and disability at postgraduate level.
+Policy framework on gender-based The Policy Framework on Gender-Based Violence in the PSET Sector intends to violence (2019) assist PSET institutions to address gender-based violence and to provide a monitoring instrument to the Department of Higher Education and Training to ensure that the policy is implemented.
 Through this policy framework, the Department is creating an enabling environment for the respect, protection, promotion and fulfilment of human rights as enshrined in the Bill of Rights of the Constitution of the RSA.

-Key performance targets relating to gender equity

-- These include initiatives to create additional first-time entrants (black and women) to the academic workforce so as to increase the number of new black and women academics entering the system; - High-level postgraduate output must increase, by encouraging those already in the system as well as by developing future researchers, and with a strong continued focus on improving equity in relation to gender, race and disability.

-- Higher Education and Training HIV and AIDS (HEAIDS) Programme: The aim of which is to develop HIV/TB/STIs/SRH prevention programmes for students and staff in the post school education and training system.
-In addition, it supports the development of institutional capacities and facilities for the treatment, care and support of students and staff living with HIV//TB/STIs/SRH and/or suffering from some other related diseases or conditions falling within the broad sphere of public health. - Relaunch of the Employment Equity Forum; - The new Generation of Academic Programme (nGAP) is a dedicated programme focusing on attracting and developing young black scholars to be the future generation of academics with a focus on women. - International scholarship and bursaries made available to the Department are being directed to meeting policy goals such as expanding the numbers of South Africans, especially black people and women, with Masters and Doctoral degrees.
+Key performance targets relating to gender equity These include initiatives to create additional first-time entrants (black and women) to the academic workforce so as to increase the number of new black and women academics entering the system; High-level postgraduate output must increase, by encouraging those already in the system as well as by developing future researchers, and with a strong continued focus on improving equity in relation to gender, race and disability.
+Key Programmes Impact on women Higher Education and Training HIV and AIDS (HEAIDS) Programme: The aim of which is to develop HIV/TB/STIs/SRH prevention programmes for students and staff in the post school education and training system.
+In addition, it supports the development of institutional capacities and facilities for the treatment, care and support of students and staff living with HIV//TB/STIs/SRH and/or suffering from some other related diseases or conditions falling within the broad sphere of public health.
+Relaunch of the Employment Equity Forum The new Generation of Academic Programme (nGAP) is a dedicated programme focusing on attracting and developing young black scholars to be the future generation of academics with a focus on women.
+International scholarship and bursaries made available to the Department are being directed to meeting policy goals such as expanding the numbers of South Africans, especially black people and women, with Masters and Doctoral degrees.
+The National Skills Fund established through the Skills Development Act.
+The funding is meant to target disadvantaged groups, including the unemployed and those preparing to enter or re-enter the labour market.
+Particular attention is paid to black people, women, persons with disabilities and others whose training opportunities had previously been limited by law and custom.